anabaei/codeCore/Day43_React/read.md

 }
 export default AuthRoute;
 ```
+`props` above are all props that Rout pass them.
 also import rout redirect from react-route

 Now we go to app.js and import authroute form ./authroute change <Route to <AuthRoute